 Learning is a lifelong passion of mine.
 When I was a child I wanted to be three things: chef, psychologist, and massage therapist.
 I began cooking for my family at the age of eight and entered the professional kitchen at 15.
 After completing culinary school in Baltimore, MD, I continued my journey as personal chef, restaurateur, event planner, caterer and healthy lifestyle coach.

-My adventurous nature also manifested in the performance world, creating fire dancing, stilt walking and adagio balancing acts for crowds as big as 50,000.
+My adventurous nature manifested in a life-long love of travel and in the performance world, creating fire dancing, stilt walking and adagio balancing acts for crowds as big as 50,000.

 Seeking more knowledge, I earned my Psychology degree and then worked in hospitals and research laboratories managing clinical trials.
 I knew it was time to shift my focus after moving to California, where I chose to explore massage therapy.